Appleby Book 1

 Molly slumped against her taller friend.
 “How could he say he still loves me and then get engaged to her?
 That’s not love!
 I thought I knew what love was, but I don’t… I never did.”

 “This isn’t your fault.”
 Sophie’s tone was fierce, then she sighed.
 “This relationship… it’s all so sudden.”

 Agitated, Molly pulled away.
-“What if he was seeing her all this time he was in London?”
-She shook her head at her own naivety.
+“What if he was seeing her all this time in London?”
+She shook her head at her naivety.

 Molly grimaced.
 She hadn’t told Sophie, had put a brave face on it, but that weekend trip to London had been about as comfortable as jumping into a pit of vipers.
-She’d barely stayed on her feet the night at the club Brian had taken her to, and then was too ill to go out with him the next day.
-He’d shrugged it off and labelled her old-fashioned.
-But she’d suspected it was no joke and she’d returned to Appleby then and there, burning with embarrassment at her own uselessness.
+She’d barely stayed on her feet at the nightclub Brian had taken her to, and then she’d been too ill to go out with him the next day.
+He’d labelled her old-fashioned and shrugged it off.
+But she’d returned to Appleby, burning with embarrassment at her uselessness.

 Sophie gasped.
 “That stupid Brian, always so selfish.
-You have to forget him, Molly.”
+Forget him, Molly.”

 The kitchen door swung open.

 “For goodness’ sake, Ian.
 How long does it take—” Kathleen Harrington stopped on seeing them.

 She was a tall stringy woman, and her fussing always put Molly in mind of a finicky hen.